sjova/cypress-typescript-new-dib-playground/README.md

 ## DIB Travel Accounts

 DIB Travel Accounts fixture is located here: `cypress/fixtures/dib-travel-accounts.json`.
-This fixture is stored externally.
+The interface (type) for this fixture is located here: `cypress/models/dib-travel-accounts.ts` (this fixture is stored externally).
+And these two files should not be modified.

 ## Cypress Config Notes

-- `"waitForAnimations": false` - revisit this later
+- `"defaultCommandTimeout": 8000` - revisit this later

 ## Useful Docs